Quranaloneislam.net

 2. Difference between zakât and sadaqat

-The word “sadaqat” means “charity” in general; the zakât is therefore the obligatory part of the sadaqat (charity), the Quran being very clear that it encourages charity beyond the zakât, which is a minimum.
+The word “sadaqat” means “charity” in general; the zakât is therefore the obligatory part of the sadaqat (charity), the Quran being very clear that it strongly encourages charity beyond the zakât, which is only a mandatory minimum.

-(9:60) Charities (al sadaqât = plural of sadaqat) are exclusively reserved for the poor and the needy and those who collect them, for those who inclined their hearts (the beggars?), [to free] the necks [of those subject to slavery], for those in debt, for the path of God, for the [stranded] traveler.
-This is an obligation imposed by God, and God is All Knowing, Wise.
+(9:60) Charities (al sadaqât = plural of sadaqat) are exclusively reserved for the poor and the needy and those who collect them, for those who inclined their hearts (the beggars?), [to free] the necks [of those subjected to slavery], for those in debt, for the path of God (defend the ummah if attacked, preach Islam), for the [stranded] traveler.
+This is an obligation imposed by God, and God is All Knowing, Most Wise.

 3. It is preferable in Islam to donate charities anonymously